Program overview

 Featured Experiences

-The Bachelor of Science in Nursing (Honours) program offers a variety of unique experiences that enhance the learning journey:
+The Bachelor of Science in Nursing (Honours) program offers a variety of unique experiences that enhance learning and professional development:

 Career Options

-Graduates of the Bachelor of Science in Nursing (Honours) program will be well-prepared for a variety of nursing roles in Canada.
-Here are some potential career options:
+Graduates of the Bachelor of Science in Nursing (Honours) program will be well-prepared for a variety of nursing roles in Canada, including:

 • Registered Nurse (RN): Provide direct patient care in hospitals, clinics, and community settings, focusing on health promotion and disease prevention.